JTH74/website-portfolio-2020spring/README.md

 **Aspirational inspirations**
 To target (but not guarantee) a grade above a B, the best projects for this unit may...

-* Use Github Pages to load publicly over the Internet
+* Load site publicly over the internet (e.g. with GitHub Pages)
+* Use Flexbox or Grid layouts
+* Use responsive design to dynamically resize elements based on screen width
+* Use advanced navigation, like drop-down menus, tabs, or a sticky nav bar
-* Use Jekyll (built into GitHub Pages) to deploy html templates and variables, which can help minimize repetition
+* Use Jekyll (built into GitHub Pages; see [Resources page](https://benmiller314.github.io/cdm2020spring/resources#web-frameworks)) to deploy html templates and variables, which can help minimize repetition
+* Optimize image filetypes, resolutions, and file sizes for the web
+* Add interactivity via JavaScript (e.g. on-click events) or other ways to receive information from site visitors (e.g. mailto: links, forms)
+* Animate HTML elements via JavaScript (e.g. image carousel) or CSS (e.g. :hover events)
+* Include a loadable alternate stylesheet / theme (e.g. dark mode)
+* Make or modify your own graphics using GIMP, etc
-* Use best practices for accessible design to build in features (like screen-reader-only navigation) as checked by the [WAVE web accessibility evaluation tool](http://wave.webaim.org/)
+* Use best practices for accessible design (see [W3's Four Principles](https://www.w3.org/TR/UNDERSTANDING-WCAG20/intro.html#introduction-fourprincs-head) and the [WAVE web accessibility evaluation tool](http://wave.webaim.org))
 * Use best practices for responsive design (e.g. `@media` queries to resize elements for mobile vs desktop viewing)
-* Include a loadable alternative stylesheet, a la CSS Zen Garden

 ## Deadlines and products